w3c/trace-context/spec/20-http_header_format.md

 The `tracestate` field contains essential information for request correlation.
 Vendors _MUST_ propagate this field.
 There might be multiple `tracestate` headers in a single request according to [RFC7230 section 3.2.2](https://tools.ietf.org/html/rfc7230#section-3.2.2).
 Vendors may propagate them as they came, combine them into a single header, or split them into multiple headers differently, following the RFC specification.

 Vendors _SHOULD_ propagate at least 512 characters of a combined header.
-This length includes commas required to separate list items but does not include optional white space (`OWA`) characters.
+This length includes commas required to separate list items and optional white space (`OWS`) characters.

 There are systems where propagating of 512 characters of `tracestate` may be expensive.
 In this case, the maximum size of the propagated `tracestate` header _SHOULD_ be documented and explained.
 The cost of propagating `tracestate` _SHOULD_ be weighted against the value of monitoring scenarios enabled for the end users.